NexiloDev/Lugormod-v3/README.md

 #### Contribution Guidelines

-- **Code Quality:** Provide clear, well-structured and commented code to ensure readability and maintainability by others.
+- **Code Quality:** Provide clear, well-commented code to ensure readability and maintainability by others.
 - **Pull Request Details:** Include a detailed explanation in your pull request, describing the changes, their purpose, and any relevant context.
 - **Build Verification:** Ensure your code compiles successfully and passes any existing tests before submitting.
 - **Major Changes:** For significant changes or new features, consider opening an issue or contacting us on Discord to discuss your approach beforehand.